Muhammed Abul Manzur: Military career

 Following his graduation, Manzur joined the Pakistani Army, subsequently attending the Pakistan Military Academy and the Defence Services Staff College in Canada, where he obtained his PSC in 1968 and joined the East Bengal Regiment of the Pakistan Army as a commissioned officer.

 After the War of Liberation began in 1971, Manzur was a brigade major of a para commando brigade close to the Indian border.
 He escaped from West Pakistan to India with Major Abu Taher, Major Mohammad Ziauddin, and Captain Bazlul Ghani Patwari and with his family.
 From there, they made their way to Bangladesh, and Manzur joined up with fellow officers from East Bengal.
 He quickly became a prominent officer within the ranks and won many battles in his sector.
 He commanded Sector – VIII during the Liberation War from September 1971 to victory in December 1971.

 In 1974–76, he was posted in New Delhi as military attaché in the High Commission of Bangladesh to India.
 Known for his tenacity, keen eye for strategy, and formation of loyalty from colleagues, in 1975 he was promoted to colonel.
 Upon his return to Dhaka in March 1977, he was promoted to brigadier general.
 After the 1977 Bangladesh Airforce Mutiny, Manzur succeeded his colleague and rival major general Mir Shawkat Ali as the Chief of the General Staff on October 1977.
 He suggested that the air force should have a limited potentiality or be restructured as a directorate under the newly Bangladesh Army Aviation Group.
-In March 1980, he was promoted to major general at the age of 41 making him as one of the youngest flag officer in South Asia's history.
+In March 1980, he was promoted to major general at the age of 41, making him as one of the youngest flag officer in South Asia's history.

-On December 1980, Manzur was appointed as the GOC of 24th Infantry Division and area commander, Chittagong area.
-This put him in direct opposition to president Ziaur Rahman as he wanted to stay in Dhaka, which had better facilities and luxuries.
-He offered to instead serve as Commandant of the Defence Services Command and Staff College, but he was denied as Rahman wanted to separate him and Mir Shawkat Ali at same regional installations.
+In December 1980, Manzur was appointed as the GOC of 24th Infantry Division and area commander, Chittagong area.
+Lieutenant general Hussain Muhammad Ershad, then chief of army staff, soon gave a transfer order to Manzur to a non-combatant post in Dhaka as commandant of the Defence Services Command and Staff College around March 1981.
+This put him in direct opposition to president Ziaur Rahman, as he wanted to stay in an operational assignment.
+He appealed his posting order to army headquarters, but was denied, as Rahman wanted to separate him and Mir Shawkat Ali from being at the same regional installations.
+His then divisional adjutant and quartermaster, lieutenant colonel Anwar Hossain Chowdhury recalled that, Manzur also expressed frustration about the military bureaucracy and his fellow compatriots during the war were given the preferable appointments.